seasonsOfTheSun/awesome-network-medicine-repo/README.md

 # awesome-network-medicine-repo
-A collection of Sources and commentary
+A collection of interesting sources and commentary on them.